Azure/azure-sdk-for-js/sdk/keyvault/keyvault-certificates/README.md

 > also contains public x509 certificate metadata.
 > _Source: [Composition of a Certificate][Composition-of-a-Certificate]._

-Knowing that the private key is stored in a KeyVault Secret, with the public certificate included, we can retrieve it by using the [KeyVault Secrets client][KeyVault-Secrets-client].
+Knowing that the private key is stored in a Key Vault Secret, with the public certificate included, we can retrieve it by using the [KeyVault Secrets client][KeyVault-Secrets-client].